lusher00/BBotTuneHUD/README.md

 ### Building

-1. Clone the repo and open `Upright.xcodeproj` in Xcode
+1. Clone the repo and open `BBotTuneHUD.xcodeproj` in Xcode
 2. Set your development team in project settings
 3. Build and run on device (`⌘R`)